ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     Note that the ``f`` argument is inferred to be matchability polymorphic.
     So why generalise here, but not when a signature is given?
-As discussed above, in *kind checking mode*, GHC decides on generalisation before looking at any of the type family equations.
-However, in *kind inference mode*, the equations are consulted first, since that is where all the kind information comes from, and generalisation happens only when the variable in question is unconstrained.
+As discussed above, in *checking mode*, GHC decides on generalisation before looking at any of the type family equations.
+However, in *inference mode*, the equations are consulted first, since that is where all the type/kind information comes from, and generalisation happens only when the variable in question is unconstrained.
     Thus, in the case of ``Map``, it is safe to generalise, since none of the equations match on the matchability, thus variable is computationally irrelevant.